dmarx/psaw/README.rst

 * Simple interface to pass query arguments to the API.
 The API is sparsely documented, so it's often fruitful to just try an argument and see if it works.
 * A ``stop_condition`` argument to make it simple to stop yielding results given arbitrary user-defined criteria
+* Commandline interface (CLI) for simplified usage outside of python environment.

 WARNINGS
 --------